learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 const p = div.getElementsByTagName('p')[0]
 ```

 And lastly we can change an attribute on the node.
-Elsewhere we've shown how to
-remove nodes.
-In this lesson we both get better at finding them and we
-change one's attribute!
+Let's change one's attribute!

 ```javascript
 p.textContent = "Goodbye!"